-The Demand for International Reserves in Barbados: Empirical Evidence for the Past Three Decades ver the past thirty years, the cumulative growth in the net international reserves (NIR) of the monetary authorities of Barbados has been fairly impressive.
+Over the past thirty years, the cumulative growth in the net international reserves (NIR) of the monetary authorities has been fairly impressive.
 At the end of 2005, the NIR totalled nearly \$1.3 billion, compared to \$82 million at the end of 1975, representing an average annual increase of around 17 percent or about \$40 million per year.
-As shown in Figure 6.1, the NIR rose sharply between 1993 and the early part of the new millennium, a period characterised as Barbados' longest phase of economic expansion.
+As shown in Figure 1, the NIR rose sharply between 1993 and the early part of the new millennium, a period characterised as Barbados' longest phase of economic expansion.
 It is important to note, however, that the growth performance of the NIR in those years was bolstered by external borrowings and divestment proceeds.
-In anticipation of the harsh realities of a liberalised economic environment and the uncertainties created by the increasing global geopolitical tensions, the Government of Barbados prudently sought to boost the NIR to provide a buffer against such exogenous shocks.
+In anticipation of the harsh realities of a liberalised economic environment and the uncertainties created by the increasing global geo-political tensions, the Government of Barbados prudently sought to boost the NIR to provide a buffer against such exogenous shocks.
 Indeed, the NIR has come under severe pressure in recent years, registering a decline of \$43.8 million on average each year since 2002.
-The proximate causes of the sluggish reserve accumulation include strong import growth, which has been fuelled by a surge in investment spending by the public and private sectors, crossborder investment and lacklustre export activity.
-In fact, one could argue that the liberalisation of both external current account transactions and exchange controls has led to lower net purchases of foreign exchange by the Central Bank from the banking system.
+The proximate causes of the sluggish reserve accumulation include strong import growth, which has been fuelled by a surge in investment spending by the public and private sectors, cross-border investment and lacklustre export activity.
+In fact, one could argue that the liberalisation of both external current account transactions and exchange controls have led to lower net purchases of foreign exchange by the central bank from the banking system.
 This state of affairs warrants careful attention given the immense importance attached to holding adequate foreign reserves in small, open fixed exchange rate economies such as Barbados.